-- will have no more than 35% of its weight from added sugars; - will contain no more than 230 mg of sodium per serving for chips, cereals, crackers, French fries, baked goods, and other snack items; will contain no more than 480 mg of sodium per serving for pastas, meats, and soups; and will contain no more than 600 mg of sodium for pizza, sandwiches, and main dishes. - A choice of at least two fruits and/or non-fried vegetables will be offered for sale at any location on the school site where foods are sold.
-Such items could include, but are not limited to, fresh fruits and vegetables; 100% fruit or vegetable juice; fruit-based drinks that are at least 50% fruit juice and that do not contain additional caloric sweeteners; cooked, dried, or canned fruits (canned in fruit juice or light syrup); and cooked, dried, or canned vegetables (that meet the above fat and sodium guidelines).
+- will have no more than 35% of its calories from fat (excluding nuts, seeds, peanut butter, and other nut butters) and 10% of its calories from saturated and trans fat combined; - will have no more than 35% of its weight from added sugars;8 - will contain no more than 230 mg of sodium per serving for chips, cereals, crackers, French fries, baked goods, and other snack items; will contain no more than 480 mg of sodium per serving for pastas, meats, and soups; and will contain no more than 600 mg of sodium for pizza, sandwiches, and main dishes. - A choice of at least two fruits and/or non-fried vegetables will be offered for sale at any location on the school site where foods are sold.
+Such items could include, but are not limited to, fresh fruits and vegetables; 100% fruit or vegetable juice; fruit-based drinks that are at least 50% fruit juice and that do not contain additional caloric sweeteners; cooked, dried, or canned fruits (canned in fruit juice or light syrup); and cooked, dried, or canned vegetables (that meet the above fat and sodium guidelines).9

-Portion Sizes:
+Portion Sizes

-- Limit portion sizes of foods and beverages sold individually to those listed below: - One and one-quarter ounces for chips, crackers, popcorn, cereal, trail mix, nuts, seeds, dried fruit, or jerky; - One ounce for cookies; - Two ounces for cereal bars, granola bars, pastries, muffins, doughnuts, bagels, and other bakery items; - Four fluid ounces for frozen desserts, including, but not limited to, low-fat or fat-free ice cream; - Eight ounces for non-frozen yogurt; - Twelve fluid ounces for beverages, excluding water; and - The portion size of a la carte entrees and side dishes, including potatoes, will not be greater than the size of comparable portions offered as part of school meals.
-Fruits and non-fried vegetables are exempt from portionsize limits.
+- Limit portion sizes of foods and beverages sold individually to those listed below: - One and one-quarter ounces for chips, crackers, popcorn, cereal, trail mix, nuts, seeds, dried fruit, or jerky; - One ounce for cookies; - Two ounces for cereal bars, granola bars, pastries, muffins, doughnuts, bagels, and other bakery items; - Four fluid ounces for frozen desserts, including, but not limited to, low-fat or fatfree ice cream; - Eight ounces for non-frozen yogurt; - Twelve fluid ounces for beverages, excluding water; and - The portion size of a la carte entrees and side dishes, including potatoes, will not be greater than the size of comparable portions offered as part of school meals.
+Fruits and non-fried vegetables are exempt from portion-size limits.